ossuminc/riddl/doc/src/hugo/content/guides/authors/design/patterns/command-event/same-event.md

 ## Suggestions

 In an event driven system it is important to have distinct events for each operation such that there is a structural difference in the responses.
-This pattern is advised against for diverse sets of operations, and keeping in mind advantages of other patterns mentioned in this document.
+This pattern is advised against for diverse sets of operations, and keeping in mind advantages of other patterns mentioned in this section.